 To convict you of bank fraud, the prosecution must prove beyond a reasonable doubt that you knew you were defrauding the bank.
 In other words, you intended to commit a crime.

-If your lawyer can introduce evidence that clearly shows you made an honest mistake and didn’t intend to deceive or hurt anyone, you have a strong defense and can avoid liability.
+If your Los Angeles federal crimes lawyer can introduce evidence that clearly shows you made an honest mistake and didn’t intend to deceive or hurt anyone, you have a strong defense and can avoid liability.

 For instance, if you get a business loan from a community bank after erroneously using false information on your loan proposal, you could avoid liability by showing your actions were mistaken instead of intentional.